samuelsadok/fibre/js/README.md

  - WebUSB ([Chrome and Edge only](https://caniuse.com/webusb))

+NodeJS environments (incl Electron) are currently not supported due to issues with the WebUSB polyfill.

 ## How to use

-So you want your website or Electron App to connect to some resource(s) using Fibre.
+So you want your website to connect to some resource(s) using Fibre.
 Let's start with a simple HTML scaffolding.

 ```HTML
 <!doctype html>